Prologue

 Being around so many good-looking, athletic guys made my dating life pretty easy—despite how pissed Mason would get every time I went out with one of his friends or teammates.

-“Ready to drink, eat, and dance with twenty thousand new best friends?” she asks, setting the empty bottle on the counter near the sink.
+“Ready to drink, eat, and dance with thousands of new best friends?” she asks, setting the empty bottle on the counter near the sink.

-I grab my new Kate Spade crossbody from the kitchen table and maneuver the strap over my head and across my chest so the bag sits at my hip.
+“Let’s do it!”
+I grab my new Kate Spade crossbody from the kitchen table, maneuver the strap over my head and across my chest, and let the bag sit at my hip.

 Mindy waits as I lock the door, then we head to the elevator.

-Though I chose a career in human services, I’ve always had an appreciation for people who built their businesses from the ground up, since that’s how my parents created their wealth.
+Though I chose a career in human services, I learned to love the finer things in life from my parents, who created their wealth by building multiple companies from the ground up.
 Growing up around the hard work and excessive hours they put into their businesses instilled a work ethic in me I didn’t see in my peers.

 I went to school with kids who were living off the fortune their great-grandparents made.
 I’m not knocking it, but while many of them were getting kicked out of school and being sent to rehab or facilities for emotionally troubled youth, I was watching my parents create their empire.

 Being the daughter of driven entrepreneurs has its perks, but it also comes with the pressure and expectations of people who “want the best for me” even if our definitions of what’s best are completely different.
 Marrying one of the party-boy, trust-fund kids in my parents’ social circle is not my image of an ideal match.
-I’d seen more things snorted before I started high school than I’d seen my entire time in college.
+I saw more things snorted before I started high school than during my entire time in college.

-Once Mindy and I are on the street outside my apartment complex, I grab her hand, pulling her across the street to walk through Romare Bearden Park.
+Once Mindy and I are on the street outside my apartment complex, I grab her hand and pull her across the street to walk through Romare Bearden Park.

 If cutting through the park is an option, I always do it.
 I love a patch of nature in the middle of a city.

-Out of the options offered by the temporary agency who placed me, I chose an apartment in Charlotte’s city center.
+Out of the options offered by the temporary agency that placed me, I chose an apartment in Charlotte’s city center.
 For all I knew about Charlotte, it could have been a few buildings surrounded by farmland.
-I figured having a place in the heart of the downtown area, within walking distance to restaurants and grocery shopping, would be my best bet.
+I figured having a place in the heart of the downtown area, within walking distance of restaurants and grocery shopping, would be my best bet.

 CCH is only a five-minute drive, which is much better than the hour-long commute to get from my parents’ house in Carona del Mar to the children’s hospital I worked at just outside of Anaheim.
 Based on mileage, it should only take about twenty minutes to get from house to hospital, but traffic is absolutely brutal.

 “At the risk of sounding super lame, I don’t know if I’ll be able to hang very long if I’m drinking all day,” I say, jumping onto the bricks of a raised flower bed.
-Years of gymnastics as a kid kicks in and I begin stepping heel-to-toe across the bricks as if I’m walking a beam.
+Years of gymnastics as a kid kick in, and I step heel-to-toe across the bricks as if I’m walking a beam.

-“I’m glad I have an experienced guide for my first pub crawl.”
+“I’m glad I have an experienced guide for my first St. Patrick’s Day celebration.”

 I laugh and shake my head before dismounting, completing a half spin before landing on my feet.